jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 One angle of a right triangle measures 28°.
 What is the measure of the third angle?
 - 180 = 28 + 90 + x
   - x = 62

+# 3.38
+The measure of one angle of a right triangle is 20 degrees more than the measure of the smallest angle.
+Find the measures of all three angles.
+-